 A plot window is a separately managed waveform display area.
-A plot window can include multiple analog and digital plots.
-Figure 17-2 shows the Probe window with two plot windows displayed (toolbars disabled).
+A plot window can include multiple plots.
+Figure 13-1 shows the Probe window with two plot windows displayed (toolbars disabled).

 Because a plot window is a window object, you can minimize and maximize the window or move and scale the window within the Probe window area.
 A toolbar can be displayed in the Probe window and applies to the active plot window.